WestGrid/trainingMaterials/_posts/design/2023-07-31-upcoming-training-fall-2023.md

 <a name="bootcamps"></a>
 ## Other local bootcamps and workshops

+We will be adding workshops here as they are announced at other Western Canadian universities.

 <!-- | Jan-20 to Feb-09 | [UofA Winter Bootcamp](https://www.ualberta.ca/information-services-and-technology/news/2022/winter-research-computing-bootcamp-starts-january-20.html){:target="_blank"} | -->
 <!-- | May-04 to Jun-21 | [UofA Spring Bootcamp](https://www.ualberta.ca/information-services-and-technology/news/2023/spring-research-computing-bootcamp.html){:target="_blank"} | -->